MihirLuthra/dtsharedmemory/README.md

 then makes the `CNode` member access.

 We begin from offset 0, which is the root `INode` From root `INode` we proceed to its child `CNode` by `root->mainNode`.
-We then fetch the first character from the input string and check the bitmap entry of current `CNode` to see if the entry for the character exists or not.
+We then fetch the first character from the input string and check the array of current `CNode` to see if the entry for the character exists or not.
 If it exists, we simply move to the child `INode` of current `CNode` as `currentCNode->possibilities[character]`.
-If it doesn't exist, we create a new copy of current `CNode` so that we can make entry of this character in the bitmap.
+If it doesn't exist, we create a new copy of current `CNode` so that we can make entry of this character in the array.
 In order to do so, we reserve space in shared memory for writing a new `CNode`.
 To get space in the shared memory, we call a function `reserveSpaceInSharedMemory(size_t bytesToBeReserverd, size_t *reservedOffset)` which shifts the `writeFromOffset` in status file ahead by `bytesToBeReserverd` and the old value of `writeFromOffset` is `reservedOffset` now.
 This portion of shared memory belongs to the caller thread now and is not a critical section.
-We then call `createUpdatedCNodeCopy(CNode *copy, CNode cNodeToBeCopied, int newIndexForBitmap, bool updated_isEndOfString , bool updated_pathPermission)` which creates the `CNode` copy with updated bitmap and creates a child (a new `INode` + `CNode`) for new bitmap entry.
+We then call `createUpdatedCNodeCopy(CNode *copy, CNode cNodeToBeCopied, int index, bool updated_isEndOfString, uint8_t updated_flags)` which creates the `CNode` copy with updated array entries and creates a child (a new `INode` + `CNode`) for new array entry.
 Now on the parent `INode`, atomic CAS is performed to change it to the newly created copy.
 The old `CNode` is now wasted and this offset is dumped for reuse by calling `dumpWastedMemory()`.
 We will discuss about dumping and recycling in the end.